groundcover-com/dynconf/pkg/getter/README.md

 callback := func(cfg ModuleConfiguration) error {
 	return nil
 }
-err := nextLevelRegisterer.Register(callback)
+err := nextLevelGetter.Register(callback)
 ```

-Like so, the module above only needs access to `nextLevelRegisterer`.
+Like so, the module above only needs access to `nextLevelGetter`.
 If the path to its configuration alters, it doesn't need to be aware: only the module that initiates it needs be.